postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

 3. Click the **Next** button and enter the name of the monitor, how often you want the monitor run, and the region you want to monitor.
 4. Click the **Create** button.

+Postman makes a collection of the URLs and adds a script that checks the response time and response code for each URL.
+You receive notifications when either the response code doesn’t match or the response time falls below the expected values.
+You can also add method, headers, and body to the individual URLs in the request builder, as well as add custom test scripts.

 [![create screen](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/createMonitor_config.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/createMonitor_config.png)